matteo-convertino/otpmanager-nextcloud/README.md

 SPDX-License-Identifier: CC0-1.0
 -->

-# Otp Manager
+# OTP Manager

-To install you have to run these steps:
+If you want to install it manually, you have to run these steps:

 - clone repository inside your `custom_apps` folder
 - set `'debug' => true` in `config/config.php` file: